SanderMertens/flecs/docs/Manual.md

 }
 ```

-When an application is iterating the query, it can obtain pointers to the component arrays using the `ecs_column` function, which accepts the iterator, component name and the index of the component in the signature, which is offset by one.
+When an application is iterating the query, it can obtain pointers to the component arrays using the `ecs_term` function, which accepts the iterator, component name and the index of the component in the signature, which is offset by one.
 In the above example, `1` points to `Position`, which is the first component in the signature. and `2` points to `Velocity` which is the second.

 Each time the `ecs_query_next` function returns true, the iterator contains entities that all have the same set of components, or belong to the same archetype, or table.
 The `count` member of the iterator contains the number of entities in the current table.
 An application can access the entity identifiers being iterated over with the `entities` member of the iterator: